nikola451/ML-for-Cyber/README.md

 Clean Classification accuracy for repaired net XX: 76.16523772408418
 Attack Success Rate for repaired net XX: 36.26656274356976**

-As we can see, repaired net XX significantly reduces the success rate of attack while ensuring the accuracy of classification.
+As we can see, repaired net XX **(saved when validation accuracy drops at least 20%)** significantly reduces the success rate of attack while ensuring the accuracy of classification.